LamJingJie/tlextractor/README.md

 TLExtractor is a Python script designed to extract specific data from tldraw pages.
 It utilizes a template to ensure data accuracy.
 Extracted data is saved as JSON, while images are stored in a folder named after the project title.
 This script accommodates two scenarios: the **standard tldraw** and **tldraw with a custom submission template**, each with unique but similar designs.

+## Custom Submission Template

 For more information on the **custom submission template**, visit:
 [Custom Submission Template](https://github.com/LamJingJie/tldraw/tree/dynamic_submission_template/templates/vite)

+## Features

-TLExtractor leverages Depth-first search for data searching and saving.
-It employs Multi-Threading to open multiple threads of pages and utilizes Playwright to then extract data respectively.
-Multi-Processing is used for multiple images processing, especially when there are a lot of images that need processing.
-Multi-Processing is nested inside Multi-Threading as the start is more I/O intensive and the end is more CPU intensive.
+- **Depth-first Search**: Utilized for data searching and saving.
+- **Multi-Threading**: Opens multiple threads of pages and uses Playwright to extract data respectively.
+- **Multi-Processing**: Processes multiple images, especially useful when there are a lot of images that need processing.
+Multi-Processing (20) is nested inside Multi-Threading as the start is more I/O intensive and the end is more CPU intensive.

 ## Template Format